 Dan says that heat can "encourage deep healing.
 When heat is introduced to an area, the blood vessels are forced to move the blood within, and this method brings oxygenation and healing to the body."
 She says that using heat from a DIY heating pad is ideal for treating "chronic inflammation, pelvic disorders, pain disorders, women’s health issues and even to ease anxiety."
 She also adds that you should never use heat on any "open cuts and wounds."

 A hot water bottle is perhaps the easiest way to DIY a non-electric heating pad.
 But if you're looking for a more creative fix, or if you crave a different kind of sensation, peruse our list for different DIY heating pad methods.

 Super simple and soothing, the towel method takes mere seconds to prepare.
 Moisten a towel and pop it into the microwave for 10 to 30 seconds.
 You can always make it warmer, but don't overdo it.
 "First and foremost, listen to your body!
 Surprisingly people don't often heed this most basic instruction."
-Remember, intense heat makes the body stiffen.
+Remember, intense heat can make the body stiffen, according to Rose.
 One thing to remember is to remove the towel before it goes cold, instructs Rose.

 Rice, Epsom Salt, Sock Method

 One of Rose's favorite DIY heating pad methods is to mix equal parts Epsom salt and rice with a few drops of lavender oil and fill a white cotton sock.
 "It's important that there is no dye or synthetic material in the sock," says Rose.
 Fashion a knot at the end of the sock, or use a needle and thread to seal the opening.
 You can also tie it with a rubber band.
 Heat in the microwave for one to three minutes (rice absorbs heat well), and remove with caution.
 Allow time to cool if it's too hot to the touch before applying to the area in need.

 Beans and Oats Method